b4ck5p4c3/swynca/DEVELOPMENT.md

 If you're handling a such "internal server error" due to specific requirements – don't forget to register it in tracing engine.

-In data layer actions, don't forget to revalidate cache after any changes using `revalidateTag` function.
+~~In data layer actions, don't forget to revalidate cache after any changes using `revalidateTag` function.~~ (there is no good way to do it in next yet)

 Example: